sohambuilds/interview_eval/README.md

 - `main.py`: The main pipeline that integrates all components
 - `speechrec.py`: Handles speech-to-text conversion
-- `rag.py`: Implements the RAG-based answer generation system
+- `rag.py`: Implements the RAG-based answer generation system using FAISS and ConversationalRetrievalChain
-- `intervieweval.py`: Compares and scores interviewee answers
+- `intervieweval.py`: Compares and scores interviewee answers using ROUGE scores and LLM evaluation

 ## Configuration